Reliability Data Systems

 DADS – Demand Response Availability Data System

-Demand Response helps ensure resource adequacy while providing operators with additional flexibility in maintain operating reliability.
+Demand Response helps ensure resource adequacy while providing operators with additional flexibility in maintaining operating reliability.
 The DADS goal is to collect Demand Response data from events and to measure the actual performance to include system reliability.
 This analysis can provide the industry with a basis for projecting contributions of dispatchable and non-dispatchable Demand Response supporting forecast adequacy and operational reliability.

 DADS Contact - Bob Collins, firstname.lastname@example.org